sandialabs/WecOptTool/docs/source/tutorials.rst

 The first tutorial solves only the inner optimization loop, and serves as an introduction to WecOptTool.
 The second tutorial builds on the first to solve a design opotimization problem, using both the inner and outer optimization loops, and is more reflective of the optimization problems WecOptTool is designed to solve.

-- **Tutorial 1** - Simple example of the *inner loop* using a single-body WEC, moving in one degree of freedom, in regular waves.
+- **Tutorial 1** - Simple example of the *inner loop* using a single-body WEC moving in one degree of freedom in regular waves.
 The example finds the optimal control strategy for a fixed WEC design.
 - **Tutorial 2** - Simple example of a design optimization problem (*outer* and *inner* optimization loops).
 The example optimizes the WEC geometry (outer loop) while finding the optimal control strategy for each design considered (inner loop).